“Sleek, chic and discreet apartments with 1-3 bedrooms: a luxurious sanctuary in central London”

-There’s no shortage of options if you want to eat out, including trendy Thai restaurant Patara, which sits directly underneath the suites and offers a 10% discount to Maddox Street guests.
+There’s no shortage of options if you want to eat out, including trendy Thai restaurant Patara, which sits directly underneath the apartments and offers a 10% discount to Maddox Street guests.
 Also nearby are the much-lauded 5 Pollen Street and Michelin-starred Hibiscus.

 For more London tips, see our destination guide.

-There are no twin bedrooms, but extra beds and baby cots can be added to the Deluxe, Loft and Bartlett Suites, and children under 12 stay for free.
+There are no twin bedrooms, but extra beds and baby cots can be added to the Deluxe, Loft and Bartlett Apartments, and children under 12 stay for free.
 It's also in a great location for visiting family-friendly attractions (detailed below), including some of London's best museums.